We’ve been talking about cultural competence here recently. Let’s turn our attention to another rapidly growing ethnic group: Asian Americans.

 So you know your client is from Vietnam.
 Then what?
 How can we use music and other creative experiences to connect with our Vietnamese American older adults?

 - Talk with the family.
 There really is not substitute for this.
 Not only do you need to know about your client’s refugee and citizenship status, family connections, and religious beliefs, but you also need to know about your client’s music preferences and experiences with playing instruments, dancing, or singing.
-The Creative Caregiving Assessment in the resource section can be a great help in giving you the questions to ask the family.

 - Use YouTube.
 This is probably the quickest and easiest way to find a broad range of Vietnamese music.
 You can listen to Vietnamese songs or watch traditional dance.